theabc50111/abc50111_dockerfile/README.md

-# 1.This repository include two images:
+# 1.This repository include tree Dockerfile:

+- ## tensorflow:2.3.1 include:
+  - jupyter notebook with customized settings by compiled by my self

 - ## OpenCV:4.2.0
   - include OpenCV4.2.0 with customized settings by compiled by my self